giram24/IoannisRamirez/README.md

 - Modern Energy Technology
 #### Other
 - Intro to Nanoelectronics
-- Continuous Time Linear Systems
+- Signals and Systems

 ### Applications
 These are some of the applications of note that I have interacted with and plan to get more accustomed to.
 - Excel
 - MatLab/Simulink
-- HFSS
+- HFSS (Ansys)
 - Solidworks
+- AutoCAD
 - KiCAD
+- ADS

 ### Certifications
 - Osha 10 Certified